Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Current Detections from O1, O2, and O3

+{In \citet{Olsen:2022} and \citet{mehta2023new} the authors re-analyze the Hanford and Livingston coincident data and find 10, and 5 new BHBH events with $p_{\rm{astro}} > 0.5$, in the O3a and O3b data, respectively. } Among these, their events GW190704\_104834, GW190910\_012619, and GW200316\_235947 could also be BHNS events, but we include them here as BHBH sources.
+In \citet{Wadekar:2023}, the authors analyze LIGO-Virgo O3 data using an improved IAS pipeline that includes higher harmonics in the \ac{GW} templates and down-weighting noise transients to improve the search sensitivity to high-mass and high-redshift merger events.
+They find 14 new BHBH events with $p_{\rm{astro}} \geq 0.5$ that we include.
+We refer readers to the tables in, e.g., \citet{Olsen:2022,mehta2023new, Wadekar:2023} for overviews of the different $p_{\rm{astro}}$ values between the OGC, GWTC and IAS analysis.

-We combine all additional events with the GWOSC and 4-OGC catalogs to create a new `Optimistic' catalog that presents a very optimistic catalog of detections.
-This catalog has a total of 101 events with 95 \ac{BHBH}, 4 \ac{BHNS}, and 2 \ac{NSNS}.
+We combine all additional events mentioned in this paragraph with the LVK GWTC (GWOSC) and 4-OGC catalogs to create a new `Optimistic' catalog containing a total of 125 events with 119 \ac{BHBH}, 4 \ac{BHNS}, and 2 \ac{NSNS}.